Saturday, December 22, 2018

 Extras.
 More on the medieval warming period with a bias against current concerns about warming.
 Models aren't accurate, but I've noted why that isn't the most important consideration.
 Trump buries and denies the report from US scientists... because facts don't matter.

-The pause in temperature increases may be because the solar radiation was lower than normal due to a quieter solar cycle in the years 2006-20
+The pause in temperature increases may be because the solar radiation was lower than normal due to a quieter solar cycle in the years 2006-20.
+Temperature versus solar activity clearly shows that temperature isn't currently correlated with higher solar activity.

 CO2 levels for the past 800,000 years.